fbernutz/die-himmelstraeumerin-blog/Content/posts/thoughts-about-2020.md

 ## Adventurous Tenerife

 In February, I made vacations on Tenerife on the Canary Islands!
 Life was still "normal".
 But crazy things happened there nevertheless.
 One day it was so unbelievable windy and stormy, we were told to stay at the hotel.
 The next day the sand arrived with the wind and the air turned orange after some time!
 See this [before and after picture on twitter](https://twitter.com/felibe444/status/1231627031668051969).
 I've learned that it's called a "Calima".
-Calimas are hot wind storms that carry sand towards the Canary Islands from the Sahara, capable of lifting dust thousands of metres above the Atlantic Ocean.
+Calimas are hot wind storms that carry sand towards the Canary Islands from the Sahara, capable of lifting dust thousands of meters above the Atlantic Ocean.
 The air smelled and felt dirty and sandy.
 Again, we were told to stay at the hotel, because you could have difficulties to breath.
 Definitely felt like a kind of apocalypse.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">See you next time, adventurous Tenerife 🌵☀️ <a href="https://t.co/Nh7kjITL9b">pic.twitter.com/Nh7kjITL9b</a></p>&mdash; diehimmelstraeumerin (@felibe444) <a href="https://twitter.com/felibe444/status/1232620096490741760?ref_src=twsrc%5Etfw">February 26, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>